 In the face of adversity, the determined athlete fought back to become a stronger, and now respected international competitor, coming runner-up in two of the world's most mentally and physically demanding marathons, held at the North Pole and Antarctica, as well as becoming the Volcano Marathon Champion in November 2016.
 He also represented his country in the London Invictus Games 2014, winning the 1500m gold medal, and most recently the Orlando Invictus Games 2016, where he retained his 1500m title, as well as bringing home bronze in the 400m.

 In January 2017, Luke competed in what he describes as his most grueling race to date.
 He successfully completed 7 Marathons on 7 Continents in 7 Days, known as the ‘World Marathon Challenge’, averaging 3.09:32 per marathon.
-Luke has become the fastest British runner to complete this incredible feat, ranking him third of all time.
+Luke has become the fastest British runner to complete this incredible feat, ranking him third of all time, and and in 2020 Luke became the first British athlete to complete this amazing global challenge twice.

 As well as his sporting achievements, Luke continues to serve his community working for the East Midlands Ambulance Service, and acting as a proud ambassador for the Defence and National Rehabilitation Centre (DNRC).